 Conservative options to treat a bulging disc

 Since a bulging disc operation involves some risks, doctors generally suggest that you try more conservative treatments first.
 These options can include rest, low-impact exercise, physical therapy, hot and cold compresses, over-the-counter pain medications, anti-inflammatories and epidural cortisone injections.

 Alternative therapies for bulging disc, such as acupuncture or chiropractic treatment, are also sometimes suggested prior to surgery.
-During an acupuncture treatment, an acupuncturist inserts long, thin needles into certain locations in the body to improve energy flow and reduce symptoms.
-Chiropractic treatment involves realigning the vertebrae in the back to reduce pressure on the bulging disc.
+During an acupuncture treatment, an acupuncturist inserts long and thin needles into certain locations in the body to improve energy flow and reduce symptoms.
+Chiropractic care involves realigning the vertebrae in the back to reduce pressure on the bulging disc.

 If you have exhausted your conservative and alternative treatment options, but still experience severe pain, your doctor may suggest a bulging disc operation, one of which is called a discectomy.
 In a traditional open spine surgery, a surgeon will completely or partially remove the disc that is putting pressure on the spinal nerves.
 This highly invasive procedure includes large 6- to 8-inch incisions, scar tissue, an increased risk of infection and a lengthy recovery period of six months to a year.

 You do have other surgical options, however.
 At Laser Spine Institute, we offer a safer and effective alternative^ to traditional open spine surgery in the form of minimally invasive spine surgery.
 Our board-certified+ surgeons perform a minimally invasive discectomy that can treat your bulging disc pain on an outpatient basis.
 In this decompression procedure, the portion of the bulging disc pressing on a nerve root or the spinal cord is removed with a small muscle-sparing incision.